Enhancing health and wellbeing through arts and culture

 In recent years, the health research community has developed its collective understanding of the value that arts participation can have on patient mental and physical health.
-For those with existing health conditions there is increasingly robust evidence that engagement with arts and culture has been proven to alleviate symptoms and bolster the effects of medical intervention.
-Participating in the arts can also prevent disease, promote wellbeing, and strengthen communities by providing new opportunities for social connection.
+For those with existing health conditions there is increasingly robust evidence that engagement with arts and culture can alleviate symptoms and bolster the effects of medical interventions.
+Participating in the arts can improve health outcomes for patients, promote wellbeing, and strengthen communities by providing new opportunities for social connection.
 There are also significant benefits through arts participation for health professionals, including personal wellbeing and access to professional development opportunities.

 King’s is proud to have played a key role in changing attitudes and increasing awareness of the individual and collective benefits of connecting arts and health.
 Today, the university seeks to make a distinctive contribution by combining our world-leading healthcare, diverse cultural partnerships and our innovative approach to developing the next generation of healthcare professionals.

 The Arts, Health & Wellbeing Hub at King’s will:

 - bring together existing initiatives and achievements and create a network of colleagues interested in this field

 - facilitate knowledge exchange and partnerships

 - raise King’s profile in this area, forging links with major arts and health developments nationally and internationally

 - act as a catalyst to accelerate new developments in support of faculty and academic ambitions.

 Key events at King’s and in the national movement for arts, health & wellbeing

 King’s becomes the first university in the UK to create a D’Oyly Carte Chair of Medicine and the Arts, who works alongside academics across different faculties exploring the medical humanities.